lisfelip/nora/README.md

 ## Description

-+ Nora is a REST API for relational database management, for multiple applications;
++ Nora is a REST API for relational database management, for multiple applications.
 + Starter project for node.js.

 Featured: